djmitche/remsh/doc/developer/ops.rst

     ``y`` if ``data`` calls should be made with data from stderr, otherwise ``n``

-There is no response.
-Instead, the slave side makes zero or more ``data`` calls, none of which require a response, and exactly one ``finished`` call, which also does not require a response.
+The response is an empty box.
+After the response, the slave side makes zero or more ``data`` calls, none of which require a response, and exactly one ``finished`` call, which also does not require a response.
 A ``data`` request represents some quantity of output data from the spawned process, and has the following keys:

 ``stream``
     the name of the stream that produced the data (``stderr`` and ``stdout``